rbisdorff/Digraph3/docSphinx/pearls.rst

     so7  12.00  44.92  55.57  -10.65 | 5.00  10.00  -12.00 	|
     Valuation in range: -72.00 to +72.00; global concordance: -64.00

-Indeed, on criterion *ec8* we observe a negative performance difference of -8.71 (see :numref:`exComp54` Line 7) which is effectively below the supposed *preference discrimination threshold* of 10.00.
+Indeed, on criterion *ec8* we observe a small negative performance difference of -8.71 (see :numref:`exComp54` Line 7) which is effectively below the supposed *preference discrimination threshold* of 10.00.
 Yet, the outranked situation is supported by a majority of criteria in each decision objective.
 Hence, the reported preferential situation is completely independent of any chosen significance weights.

 Let us now consider a comparison, like the one between alternatives *a2* and *a1*, that is only qualified at stability level +2, resp. -2.